leaflabs/libmaple/docs/source/troubleshooting.rst

 ``No DFU capable USB device found``
 -----------------------------------

-This probably means you don't have a Maple plugged in or powered on!
+This probably means you don't have a Maple plugged in or powered on.
+Try unplugging and plugging your Maple or pressing the RESET button.

+This can also happen if you disable the USB peripheral, e.g. using :ref:`SerialUSB.end() <lang-serialusb-end>`.

 I have multiple Maples installed; how do I know which one will get flashed?
 ---------------------------------------------------------------------------